sortiz4/unibrowse/README.md

 Once these requirements have been met, simply clone the repository and execute `py setup.py -sb` (this will setup and compile the project).
-Once completed, the `backend` can then be deployed like any ASP.NET Core application.
+Once completed, the `server` can then be deployed like any ASP.NET Core application.